'Cleans up' broken arcs in Classic Tweens, by auto-keying every frame and snapping elements to their Magnet Targets (MT).

-- Select the Symbols that need clean up in the last key of the movement.
+- Select the Symbols that need clean up in the first (left) key of the Tween.

 - Press Alt+Q

-- Keys are created for every frame from right to left until the previous ‘real’ key is reached.
+- Keys are created for every frame from left to right until the next 'real' key is reached.

 Symbols are snapped into position and the automatic keys are marked with '//' so that they can be easily distinguished from the 'real' keys if the user needs to remove them, adjust their animation and create again.*